 Recipes for the yard and outdoor activities

-The most natural and recommended all-purpose yard product to use to deter bugs of all kinds is food-grade diatomaceous earth (DE).
-Rather than reinventing this entire section please refer to two articles I wrote on this topic more in depth.
-I like to honor nature and work with her rather than against for good reason:
+The most natural and recommended all-purpose yard product to use to deter bugs of all kinds is food-grade diatomaceous earth (DE) but please use it with jurisprudence as it is non-discriminatory.

 We enjoy watching the amazing amount of wildlife and insect life that abounds when nature is honored.
 Plus you will not be adding to the ground water contamination that happens when using toxic conventional yard products that kills off the natural organisms in the ground, and forces all of nature within your yard out of balance.
 That causes a domino effect until ultimately the chemicals win out and nature loses.